nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 5. **Ability to remove optional fields for companies**: Currently, once an optional field is added to a company, it cannot be removed.
 We plan to enhance the `edit` command to allow users to clear optional fields, providing greater flexibility in managing company information.

 6. **Better handling of extreme inputs**: Currently, when an input field is excessively long, it can lead to faulty behaviour or incorrect error messages being displayed.
-Phone numbers will be capped at 15 digits as per the international limit.
-Tags will also be truncated to prevent interference with the GUI layout.
-Exceedingly large indexes will also be handled with the proper error messages.
+Phone numbers will be capped at 15 digits as per the international limit, tags will be truncated to prevent interference with the GUI layout.